 The game itself is shaped in seasons, with 8-10 new warbands released every season (roughly from September to June) and brand-new cards and mechanics that improve the game and modify which strategies to use.

-At the time of writing (March 2021) there are four seasons currently for Warhammer Underworlds:
+At the time of writing (October 2021) there are five seasons currently for Warhammer Underworlds:

 Warbands from any season can be used in any game, however depending on the type of tournament/match only certain cards from certain sets can be used.